-SUBTROPICAL - Between latitudes, North & South, from 20o to 30o.
-These areas are in zones where high pressure circulation often dominates to influence lack of rain and high temperatures.5
+Between latitudes, North & South, from 20o to 30o.
+These areas are in zones where high-pressure circulation often dominates to influence the lack of rain and high temperatures.5

 Areas of Northern Africa, such as near Cairo and in the Sahara Desert, are examples of this type of desert.
 Small parts of the Sonoran Desert in Mexico also qualify for this desert area.

-RAIN SHADOW - Those on the inward side of mountain ranges, separated by the range, away from large bodies of water.
-Moisture tracks in off the waters, then rains out over the mountains.
-Leaving little left over precipitation when the systems move into inward valleys.
+Those on the inward side of mountain ranges, separated by the range, away from large bodies of water.
+Moisture tracks in off the waters then rain out over the mountains.
+Leaving little leftover precipitation when the systems move into inward valleys.

-COASTAL - Normally adjacent to ocean's west coasts, with cold currents that cause rain-out over water, rolling only fog onto the land.
+Normally adjacent to the ocean’s west coasts, with cold currents that cause rain-out over water, rolling only fog onto the land.

 Thus extremely little rain.
-Chile's Atacamba Desert is a prime example.5,7,8 Probably the world's driest desert!
+Chile’s Atacama Desert is a prime example.5,7,8 Probably the world’s driest desert!

-POLAR - In northern and southern artic areas, near the poles.
-Where it's not only very cold, but dry.
+In northern and southern artic areas, near the poles.
+Where it’s not only very cold but dry.
 Therefore very little snowfall, or rain.

 Thus it builds year over year, and they’re always cold!5,7,8,9